Ex-‘RHOC’ Star Tamra Judge Slams ‘Unbelievable’ Kelly Dodd For Coronavirus Comments, Calls For Compassion

-Tamra Judge isn’t happy with the comments her Real Housewives of Orange County co-star Kelly Dodd has been making in regard to the coronavirus pandemic.
+Tamra Judge isn’t happy with the comments her Real Housewives of Orange County co-star Kelly Dodd has been making in regard to the coronavirus pandemic and recently reacted to an Instagram Live session between her and one of her friends.

-According to a report from The Cheat Sheet on May 11, Judge recently reacted to an Instagram Live session between Dodd and one of her friends, during which Dodd, who apologized earlier this month after saying that COVID-19 was “God’s way of thinning the heard,” again downplayed the deadly virus.
+Earlier this week, Dodd posted the live broadcast to her fans and followers and during the clip, Dodd, who apologized earlier this month after saying that COVID-19 was “God’s way of thinning the heard,” again downplayed the deadly virus.

 “But how many people die on a daily basis?”
 Dodd wondered.